Skip to main content

 This is exactly why the WMO updated the definition of climatological standard normals in 2015 to use the most recent 30-year period ending in a year ending with 0, rather than waiting for older non-overlapping standards.
 Even so, every normal is still a backward-looking reference.

-Problem 3: Normals Smooth Away Extremes
+Problem 3: Standard Normals Do Not Describe Extremes

 A monthly precipitation normal can tell you how wet a place usually is.
 It cannot tell you whether rain now falls in fewer but more intense bursts.
 A temperature normal can tell you the average thermal background.
 It cannot tell you how often a place experiences severe heat waves, tropical nights, or record-breaking winter warm spells.